Shubhankar-Ranjan/Nike/README.md

 ## Description

-This project is a React-based web application that provides a comprehensive and interactive shopping experience.
+This project is a React-based web application that provides a comprehensive and interactive user interface.
 The application is structured into several sections, each serving a unique purpose.
 Each section is carefully styled using Tailwind CSS, a utility-first CSS framework that allows for highly customizable designs.
 The application is responsive, ensuring a great user experience on both desktop and mobile devices.

 ## Website Link